merlos/merlos.github.io/_posts/en/2022-06-18-better-react-hooks.markdown

 2. **Reduces onboarding time**.
 Development teams sometimes need more capacity, so new staff or consultants may join the team.
 On those cases, human centered code makes on boarding much smoother and less time costly.

 3. **Takes less time to maintain**.
 It is very common to spend a lot of time in an application/library, then you release it, and, for a while, you don't modify it.
 One day, after some months you need to change something and... guess what, now you don't remember what you did, so you need to **read** your own code.
-If it is readabl

 ## Dos and don'ts to make : Recipes / Tips